 This school offers a 10month dental assisting program.
 Their program includes academics, laboratory, and clinical courses to prepare you for a career in dental assisting.
 In addition, you will learn chairside assistance, patient care, sterilization, dental cast and impression skill, and digital imaging.
 Read our review.

 You can also enroll in a comprehensive online program with Penn Foster to study at your comfort and convenience!

 Here are some certifications you can take to increase your growth rate in your dental assisting career.
 These certifications will also make it easier to get a job faster:

-- Certified dental assistant (CDA): You must have graduated from a COAD accredited dental assisting program to take this exam.
+- Certified dental assistant (CDA): Certified dental assistant (CDA) is a dental assistant who has met the standards of the Dental Assisting National Board (DANB).
+You must have graduated from a COAD accredited dental assisting program to take this exam.
 Or you have at least 3,500 hours of approved work experience.